-With so many villages and settlements in the area, it impossible to describe each in terms of tourism in any meaningful detail, as each has its own charm and character, and each its own 'reasons to visit' Each place is nonetheless important in terms of visitor economy, and what will be important in the future is to identify and highlight the strength and unique qualities of each.
+With so many villages in the area, it impossible to describe each in terms of tourism in any meaningful detail, as each has its own charm and character, and each its own 'reasons to visit'.
+Each place is nonetheless important in terms of visitor economy, and what will be important in the future is to identify and highlight the strength and unique qualities of each.
 This is particularly important in terms of sustainability and minimising the impact of tourism on small communities.
 Promotion and marketing must be sensitive to the individual needs and capacity of each place.

-In evaluating our places we should consider it matching the following -
+In developing our places we will match each to the following -